 If your General Motors SUV or truck is losing coolant, with no visible signs of a leak, the source may shock you

-Between 2001 and 2006 GM manufactured millions of vehicles, several with defective cylinder heads.
-The cylinder head castings were not properly done and over time they crack.
-The cracks often appear in the area of the center row of head bolts.
-This is under the engine valve cover and difficult to diagnose.
-Since coolant is leaking into the engine oil, a great deal of damage can quickly occur.
+Between 2001 and 2006 GM manufactured millions of engines, many with defective cylinder heads castings.
+The cylinder head castings are weak in the area where the head bolts pass through.
+Over time, the heating and cooling cycles of the engine take a toll and the head may crack.
+The cracks most often appear around the center row of head bolts.
+This is under the engine valve cover, and we cannot see it from the outside.
+This makes the problem more difficult to diagnose.
+Coolant is leaking into the engine oil and a great deal of engine damage can quickly occur.

 Cadillac Escalade Models